mpa139/allanlab/_pages/publications.md

 ### 2006

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf06 %}

   {{ conf.conf06 }} <br />